Research Scholarships and Grants

 - DNA Residency Program for science educators (5-6-week internships)

-- Field Museum Women in Science internships (2 one-month interships.
+- Field Museum Women in Science internships (2 one-month internships.
 High school/undergraduate)

 - Graduate Fellowships - Application deadline: Feb 1, 2013

 All Visiting Scholarship and Graduate Fellowship applications must be endorsed by a Field Museum curator.
 Preference is given to projects related to the collections strength or research interests of a Field Museum curator.
-For specific areas of interest in the museum's four scientific departments, please click on Curatorial Staff.
 All applicants for a visiting scholarship or a graduate fellowship must specify The Field Museum curator who will write a letter in support of the applicant’s project.
 Applicants must contact an appropriate curator at The Field Museum before submitting their application.
 Please note that Field Museum curators travel frequently, sometimes for extended time periods.
 Contact the appropriate Field Museum curator well in advance of the application deadline.